MineNique/dotfiles/README.md

 6. restart your computer

 7. done!
-Now you can use fully-featured floating/tiling window manager on your computer
+Now you can use a fully-featured floating/tiling window manager on your computer

-**note**: if you dont have display manager (or login manager), you can login with xinit
+**note**: if you do not have a display manager (or login manager), you can login with xinit

 ```
 startx
 ```
+Edit .zshrc and remove auto login